parisepigenetics/bibs/_cluster/tips/mounting_macos.md

 ### Allow system extension in Security and Privacy

 ### Create a directory

+The examples are given for iPOP-UP cluster, but it works for IFB core as well using `core.cluster.france-bioinformatique.fr` instead of `ipop-up.rpbs.univ-paris-diderot.fr`.

 In a terminal, you first create a directory on your computer.
 It will be the mounting point for your project folder.
 In the terminal type:
 ```